 - Radiation arteritis

-- Surgery: Surgery is sometimes necessary, especially for patients with Takayasu's arteritis, to bypass portions of arteries narrowed by the disease or to repair aneurysms caused by the disease.
-It is usually needed in almost 20 percent of patients.
+About 20 percent of patients, especially those with Takayasu's arteritis, require surgery to bypass portions of arteries narrowed by the disease or to repair aneurysms caused by the disease.

 Content was created using EBSCO’s Health Library.
 Edits to original content made by Rector and Visitors of the University of Virginia.
 This information is not a substitute for professional medical advice.